deda9/Chilindo-Interview_Task/README.md

 Hey!

-This is the assignment for [Chilindo](http://www.chilindo.com/de) Interview
+This is demo for Weather apis

 This demo is written by **MVC** , **SOLID** and